ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 Note that this time we have also specified that we want taxanomic Class of the fish matching the query, rather than the species names.
 `fish_names` will allow us to specify any taxanomic level for it to return.

-Quantitative trait queries work like `fish_names`, taking a the FishBase data and returning the requested information.
+Quantitative trait queries work in a similar manner to `fish_names`, taking a the FishBase data and returning the requested information.
 For instance, the function `getSize` returns the length (default), weight, or age of the fish in the query:

 ~~~~ {.r}
 age <- getSize(fish.data, "age")